Kshitijvajpayee/Pune-Metro-/README.md

 # Pune-Metro-
 ![image](https://github.com/Kshitijvajpayee/Pune-Metro-/assets/72120639/d694a32e-79b0-4af5-bb76-ff498f9672f5)

+A simple C++ program using Graph and Priority Queue data structures and Dijkstra, DFS, BFS, etc algorithms to display the shortest distance/path in Pune Metro.

-The "Optimized Pune Metro Route Finder" is a sophisticated C++ program designed to assist commuters in the Pune Metro system.
+The "Pune Metro Route Finder" is a sophisticated C++ program designed to assist commuters in the Pune Metro system.
 This project utilizes Data Structures and Algorithms (DSA) to efficiently calculate the fare and shortest metro route between a source station and a destination station within the Pune Metro network.

 Key Features: